neeldug/404CircuitSim/README.md

 ## Introduction

-Initially we were aiming simply to fulfil the brief of creating a circuit simulator that emulates the behaviour of LT Spice, but instead having a completely command line interface.
-Our motivations to build this project, were to produce a cross platform compatible simulator while keeping the compute power to a minimum, to essentially remove all of the bloat in LT Spice.
-Our goals were to produce an LT Spice clone that would be faster, provide stronger support for standard output formats, and lastly implement our knowledge of C++ and Linear Algebra in this project.
+The aim of this project is to fully implement the functionality of LT Spice from a command line interface (CLI).
+The motivations to build this project originated in irritation of LT Spice's poor cross platform compatibility and interest in developing a deeper understanding in the internal workings of a circuit simulator.
+This project also seeks to provide stronger support for standard output formats compared to LT Spice and make it simpler and easier to use the output of a simulation in another program.
+Our in-built plotter also aims to be more customisable and clearer, than the default graph-plotter packaged with LT Spice.
+Finally the team thought that, of all the tasks offered to us, development of a  circuit simulator covered the greatest number of topics taught this year, making it an excellent opportunity to cement our knowledge.
+Topics required for the task:C++ programming, linear algebra, analysis of circuits and design of circuits.

 ## Getting Started